ma-jetteleger/Toggle/Process/Feedback.md

 - ~~The animation all happening at once is making it really hard to read what's going on~~
 - ~~The game might be to maximalistic, the predictions dots and the checks and crosses add visual noise and might actually be distracting from the actual rules/mechanics of the game~~
 - ~~Being so rigidly minimalistic about not including movement might hinder the experience of learning the game for new players~~

+## 2025-01-31

++ ~~Checks and crosses feel like too much handholding, it's also redundant information~~
++ ~~Square shaped objective array feels better then the thin rectangles for "mapping"/associating it with the interactive middle array~~
+?
+There's a clear distinction between two types of players: the ones that don't feel very engaged with the game because they don't understand what's going on and there's not enough feedback and information to get them going; and the ones that feel very stimulated by the lack of information and the motivation they feel to figure out what's going on and what to do with minimal feedback
+- ~~There's a bug that happens when you spam click on a square~~
+- There was a level that had an impossible solution, it seems like it built its solution with a cascading toggle on a square not going away after being activated
+- ~~Some people remarked that having multi-solution levels (which sneak their way in the game as a fallback to not being able to generate a level) in the game feels weird~~